Cross-lingual Matryoshka Representation Learning across Speech and Text: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We presented the first cross-lingual speech-text Matryoshka embedding models for Wolof and French, enabling direct retrieval of French documents from Wolof speech without ASR-translation pipelines.
-We collect large-scale speech-text training data and compare modeling approaches, showing that late modality fusion within a frozen text Matryoshka model achieves the best trade-off between expressivity, generalization, and efficiency.
-Late-Fusion consistently outperforms pipelined and Dual-encoder approaches on semantically demanding tasks and generalizes to unseen tasks like speech intent detection.
-Our rank analysis reveals that information concentrates in few dimensions, suggesting suboptimal compression in current Matryoshka training methods.
+We presented the first cross-lingual speech-text Matryoshka embedding models for Wolof and French, enabling direct retrieval of French documents from Wolof speech.
+We collect large-scale speech-text training data and compare modeling approaches, showing that late modality fusion within a frozen text Matryoshka model consistently outperforms dual approaches.
+Our rank analysis reveals that information concentrates in a few dimensions, suggesting suboptimal compression in current Matryoshka training methods.